johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 Now, fire up the app with `npm run start:dev`, and browse to `http://localhost:3000`, and you should see the results of your query!

-If you want to test the module with a separate app -- really demonstrating the power of the reusable library module you just built -- read on to see how to upload it as an npm package in one step.
+If you want to test the module with a separate app -- really demonstrating the power of the reusable library module you just built -- [read on](#publish-the-package) to see how to upload it as an npm package in one step.
 And for convenience, you can download a [full client app that imports the module here](https://github.com/nestjsplus/knex-cats) and use it to test your newly minted Knex.js module.
+In fact, [knex-cats](https://github.com/nestjsplus/knex-cats) is a fully working example, so if you've been reading along without coding, that's the easiest way to see the finished product.

 ### Bonus Section